AhmadAlanazi/evaluation-Robotic-arm/README.md

 # evaluation-Robotic-arm

-Designing Evaluation Robotic Arm With condsider of the motors as weel the Bearings.
+Designing Evaluation Robotic Arm With consider of the motors as weel the Bearings.